-Special Admission
+Special Admissions

-Recognizing that not all students have educational backgrounds that fit the Application for Admission form, the University will consider, on an individual basis, applications for enrollment from students with nontraditional educational backgrounds.
+Recognizing that not all students have educational backgrounds which fit the Application for Admission form, the University will consider, on an individual basis, applications for enrollment from students with nontraditional educational backgrounds.

-In certain cases, students who have not completed their secondary education may enroll and take individual courses.
-Such college credit would be validated upon completing work for a high school diploma or obtaining a GED.
+In certain cases, a student who has not completed their secondary education may enroll and take individual courses.
+Such college credit would be validated upon completing work for a high school diploma or obtaining a General Educational Development Certificate (GED).